 Check out the top healthy sweetener options that won’t harm your health or expand your waistline:

 - Sugar Alcohols

 7. Clean Protein

-Protein is one of the most important nutrients in your diet, but it’s crucial to remember that not all protein is created equal!
+Whether you're vegan, vegetarian, keto, or Paleo… Protein is one of the most important nutrients in your diet.
+However, not all protein is created equal!